cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ### 1.3) Configure the Pi run ssh on boot

-As of the November 2016 release, Raspbian has the SSH server disabled by default.
-You will have to enable it manually.
-To enable the ssh server, create a file named 'ssh' in the root folder of the SD card
+Raspbian usually has the SSH server disabled by default and it needs to be activated manually.
+To do this, create an empty file named `ssh` in the root folder of the SD card

 On MacOS, open a terminal and type: